21 Secrets of a Top Leadership Coach

 12. Corporate Alignment.
 Few leaders understand the notion of corporate alignment, or have the tools to create it.

-To get leaders promoted a skilled leadership coach must equip their client with the know-how, and the commitment to act to create maximum alignment.
+To get leaders promoted, a skilled leadership coach must equip their client with the know-how, and the commitment to act to create maximum alignment.

 Those who do, create value massively out of proportion to the time invested in creating alignment.
 Those who don’t look on perplexed and ask: “Why did s/he get promoted and not me?”

 Awesome staff performance is just a few cutting-edge techniques away.
 Having a handful of techniques more than their peers is usually enough to add massively more value, and the deserved promotion.
-Having multiple performance psychology techniques that their peers don’t have enables future CEOs to frequently be the only person on the promotion short-list.
+Having multiple performance enhancement techniques that their peers don’t have enables future CEOs to frequently be the only person on the promotion short-list.
 More here.

 14. Vision formation.